PhoneSettPaing/IBM-Data-Engineering/Data_Engineering_Capstone_Project/Data_Engineering_Capstone_Project.md

 Cube query using the columns year, country, and average sales.
 (Average sales per year per country, Average sales per year, Average sales per country)
 ![alt text](https://github.com/PhoneSettPaing/IBM-Data-Engineering/blob/e7708b4f3b027771459ed00a859467a210da001c/Data_Engineering_Capstone_Project/3_Build_a_Data_Warehouse_&_Reporting/Image_for_peer_graded_assignment/Part_2/cube.PNG)

-Creating a materialized query table (MQT) named total_sales_per_country that has the columns country and total_sales to improve the performance of complex queries that operate on very large amounts of data.
+Creating a materialized query table (MQT) named total_sales_per_country that has the columns country and total_sales to improve the performance of complex queries that operate on very large amounts of data.<br />
 Db2 uses a materialized query table to precompute the results of data that is derived from one or more tables.
 When you submit a query, Db2 can use the results that are stored in a materialized query table rather than compute the results from the underlying source tables on which the materialized query table is defined.
 ![alt text](https://github.com/PhoneSettPaing/IBM-Data-Engineering/blob/e7708b4f3b027771459ed00a859467a210da001c/Data_Engineering_Capstone_Project/3_Build_a_Data_Warehouse_&_Reporting/Image_for_peer_graded_assignment/Part_2/mqt.PNG)